Stanley Baxter: Radio

-Television
+Television and entertainment

-Baxter was known for his impressions of famous people, particularly The Queen (referred to in the context of the shows as 'the Duchess of Brendagh').
+Baxter was known for his impressions of famous people, even appearing as 'the Duchess of Brendagh' - a character with a strong resemblance to The Queen.
 The Stanley Baxter Show ran between 1963 and 1971 on BBC One, and The Stanley Baxter Picture Show from 1972 to 1975 on ITV; the six-part Stanley Baxter Series was made by LWT in 1981.
+By 1983, it was reported that LWT could no longer afford to make Baxter's shows.
+In 1985, a return to the BBC was announced.
 Eight one-hour TV specials were made by LWT and the BBC between 1973 and 1986.

+Baxter participated in one of the earliest broadcasts of the new ITV franchise, STV, when the station began transmissions on 31 August 1957.
+STV's inaugural programme, This Is Scotland, was a live variety-style light entertainment show designed to mark the launch of Scotland's first independent television channel.
+Baxter appeared in comedy segments alongside other established Scottish performers, including Jimmy Logan and the Glasgow Police Pipe Band, contributing to sketches drawn from his variety theatre experience.
+The programme is recognised as his first television production for STV and one of his earliest major television appearances outside his work with the BBC.
+The broadcast of This Is Scotland showcased a mixture of song, dance and comedy, framed around Scottish identity and entertainment.
+Baxter's involvement drew on his established stage reputation from the Glasgow variety circuit and helped introduce him to a broader Scottish television audience at the very beginning of STV's history.

 Baxter guest-starred in an episode of The Goodies and later appeared in the lead role in Mr Majeika, developed from the books by Humphrey Carpenter, a children's show about a magic teacher, expelled from Walpurgis (the wizard land) for failing his professional examinations.
 He later stated that he had wanted to retire after his spectacular hour-long shows had been cancelled and that the move to children's television was a "purely financial" arrangement.

 In Bing Crosby's final Christmas special, taped for CBS in the UK just a few weeks before Crosby's death in 1977, Baxter played multiple roles, including a butler, cook and – in one skit opposite a cracking-up Crosby – the ghost of Bob Hope's court jester ancestor.
 Having retired in 1990, Baxter returned for a one-off Christmas 2008 special for ITV, containing a mix of archived and new material, with celebrity comedians commenting on Baxter's influence on their lives and careers.